gradle/gradle/design-docs/managed-model.md

 ## Future candidate stories (unordered)

+### Plugin creates model element of custom type, with a property of a managed type that has a property of the created model element type (i.e. imposing a cycle of managed types), without supplying an implementation

 ### Plugin creates model element of custom type, containing properties of all applicable Java primitive types, without supplying an implementation

 ### Plugin creates model element of custom type, containing a collecting of boxed primitive types, without supplying an implementation